Vizitest/vtdocs/Writerside/topics/training/ecp/C-I80-custom-assertions.md

 </p>
 </warning>

-We are not actually doing anything here that couldn't be accomplished using the normal Verification -> Expected Values.
+We are not actually doing anything here that couldn't be accomplished using the normal Output -> Return Values.
 But we do want to show how Custom Assertions work, so below is the code for each of our four examples.

 #### ```private static void assertStaticDoubleCA(User result, CustomMatcherStaticDoubleCATestData data)```
 This example will make its assertion based on **actual** values in ```result``` and the **expected** values in ```data```.